Tutorials

 Run configured solver on a single instance

 Now that we have a configured solver, we can run it on a single instance to get a result.
+We do not have to specify which solver, as we only added one to Sparkle in this example.
+By specifying an instance set after --best-configuration, Sparkle will only consider configurations found for this instance set.

 Run configured solver on an instance directory